randolf-scholz/tsdm/docs/design/time_series_dataset_specification.md

   global_features: Optional[Array]
 ```

-However, we are mostly interested in the **equimodal** case, i.e. when all the TSDs share the same value and metadata space $𝓥ᵢ = 𝓥$ and $𝓜ᵢ = 𝓜$ for all $i∈𝓘$.
-We do however allow differences in the time space, in paricular the upper and lower bounds might vary, as each time series is defined over a different interval.
-So only a single table `value_features` and `metadata_features` is required.
-Since `time_features` was a single-row table, we can use the index $𝓘$ as the rows.
+However, we are mostly interested in the **equimodal** case, i.e. when all the TSDs share the same value and metadata space $𝓣ᵢ=𝓣$, $𝓥ᵢ = 𝓥$ and $𝓜ᵢ = 𝓜$ for all $i∈𝓘$.
+We do however allow differences in the upper/lower boundary values.
+So `time_features`, `value_features` and `metadata_features` each each be either of `None`, a simple table or a multi-index table using $𝓘$ as the first level.

 In practice a convenient solution is to use `timedelta64` format for the time-index which in most cases alleviates the need for any time-features besides lower and upper bounds.

 ```yaml
 TimeSeriesCollection: # equimodal